IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 #### Semester Week 7 | Week 6: Future Project: Prototype & Plot Thickening

+* Post the concept map(s) and Fill-in-the-Blank work from class.
+In a brief paragraph, discuss these developments.
+Also please post any previous work from class exercises (Day-in-the-life etc etc.)

 * Create 4 [personas](https://github.com/IDMNYU/Ideation-Prototyping_Spring2020_Bennett/blob/master/Personas.md), one for each of for your prominent groups.
 This persona for the group, should be a symbolic member of that group.
 If your group is a minor, designated a spokesperson/conservatorship.

 * Prototype Object: an iteration of your object that is developed and/or refined.
 If you are not developing the low-fi prototype from last week, first do a detailed sketch of what this object is.
 This can be digital or physical prototype.
 This is ultimately due March 29th.

 * Draft of your [Storyboard](https://github.com/IDMNYU/Ideation-Prototyping_Spring2020_Bennett/tree/master/storyboardTemplates).
 This is *not a summary of your timeline*.
 It is a more focused, down on the ground, story.
 This is from the view point of the people in your world.

-What are the challenges that your people struggle with?
+...What are the challenges that your people struggle with?
 What are the contraints and problems?
 What comes in with a saving or destroying force?

-Capture the critical segments in a particular window.
+...Capture the critical segments in a particular window.
 Think of it as a major scene by major scene of your story (versus moment to moment).
 Think less about specific details and more about specific points within the story.
 [An example of major scenes](https://www.youtube.com/watch?v=MRyPSOyC7_c) versus the actual [story](https://www.youtube.com/watch?v=HyHNuVaZJ-k)

 * Annotated Bibliography additions: Research an analgous time in history, force (ie, company, scientific event, crisis), or object to inform and develop your story.